IBM/portieris/helm/portieris/README.md

 ### Other Kubernetes clusters

-If you're deploying onto a generic cluster, Portieris dont create any default policies, that allows all images without verification.
+If you're deploying onto a generic cluster, Portieris does not create default policies, that allows all images without verification.
 This policy prevents Portieris from stopping you deploying to your cluster.
 Update this policy to something more restrictive.

 ```
 helm install --create-namespace -n portieris . --set PolicySet=None --debug